pvasireddy-amd/mlir-aie/AIEDialect.md

 [<size_2, stride_2>, <size_1, stride_1>, <size_0, stride_0>]
 ```

-...translates to an access pattern that can be epxressed like this:
+...translates to an access pattern that can be expressed like this:

 ```
 int *buffer;  // i32